TokenBB/lamp/README.md

 # lamp

-Run a local LAMP stack using Docker Compose to use as a development environment for the TokenBB Wordpress plugin.
+Run a local LAMP stack using Docker Compose to use as a
+development environment for the TokenBB Wordpress plugin.

+Make sure to add a `.env` file in `packages/docker-lamp`.
+You can find an example in [`sample.env`](sample.env).

+Then run:
 `npm start`

 Apache will listen at `localhost:8000`.

-Make sure to add a `.env` file in `packages/docker-lamp`.
-You can find an example in [`sample.env`](sample.env)
+Data will be saved in a `/_data` folder.

 ## How to copy the data from a remote Wordpress site